silbermoewe/posts-2015/vitoriagasteiz.md

 ![](IMG_9556)
 ![](IMG_9559)

 Two friends of Robert help us to find a tire shop.
 Unfortunately, our tires have such exotic dimensions that they have to be ordered so we are forced to stay one more day in the region although we planned to start to Bilbao today already.
-Roberts friends invite us to some *Churros Con Chocolate* and we drive to a lake nearby that we they recommend.
-We have a bath there and then drive to the city Vitoria Gasteiz.
+Roberts friends invite us to some *Churros Con Chocolate* and we drive to a lake nearby that they recommend.
+We have a bath there and then drive to the city Vitoria-Gasteiz.
 It turns out not to be a problem to find a place to park and sleep in the night.
 The tram takes us into the old city and the evening turns out to be a nice unplanned stop.
 We have some beers and tapas at different places and walk home.

 ![](DSC01195)
 ![](DSC01200)